objecthub/swift-markdownkit/README.md

 There are a number of limitations and known issues:

-   - The Markdown parser currently does not fully support _link reference definitions_.
-It is possible to define a link reference, but usage of such references is currently not supported.
+  - The Markdown parser currently does not fully support _link reference definitions_ in a CommonMark-compliant fashion.
+It is possible to define link reference definitions and use them, but for some corner cases, the current implementation behaves differently from the spec.
-  - Escaping of characters is not handled correctly when generating plain text or when generating HTML or attributed strings.

 ## Requirements